dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 ## Directions of variation

 Here's another way of visualizing things.
-For each dataset, we can compute the principal direction of variation, and plot it as a function of the tests.
+For any dataset, we can take the principal direction of variation (the blue line) and look at its length along each of the tests.
+This says, essentially, how much each of the tests contribute to the main direction of variation.
 Here's what we get if we do that for Alderton et al.:

 [![alderton 1997 g loadings](/img/g/tables/alderton1997_g.svg)](/img/g/tables/alderton1997_g.pdf)

-Calculating *g* is similar to taking a simple average of the test scores, though the weights are *slightly* higher on some tasks than others.
+Calculating **g** is similar to taking a simple average of the test scores, though the weights are *slightly* higher on some tasks than others.

-If we calculate *g* like this for each person, we can then compute the *partial* correlations.
-These are the correlations once you control for *g*.
-Here's what that gives, again for Alderton et al.:
+If we calculate **g** like this for each person, we can then compute the *partial* correlations.
+These are the correlations once you control for **g**.
+Here's what that gives for Alderton et al.:

 [![alderton 1997 correlations](/img/g/tables/alderton1997_partials.svg)](/img/g/tables/alderton1997_partials.pdf)